The design, evaluation, and management of immunisation programmes

 Aim of Immunisation Programme

-- To protect those at highest risk (selective immunisation strategy
+- To protect those at highest risk (selective immunisation strategy)

-OR - To eradicate, eliminate or contain disease (mass immunisation strategy)
+- To eradicate, eliminate or contain disease (mass immunisation strategy)

 Vaccination strategies